-The process of receiving an inheritance begins at a time when you may have many responsibilities and other things on your mind.
-Inherited money can help you offset costs and provide for the rest of your loved ones.
-However, some estates may be in probate for years, preventing you from collecting your inheritance.
+The process of receiving an inheritance begins at a time when you may have many responsibilities on your mind.
+Inherited money can help you offset costs and provide for your loved ones.
+However, some estates may be stuck in probate for years, preventing you from collecting your inheritance.
 How do you get your inheritance money in a timely manner?
 If you have the proper documentation for an inheritance advance, IFC can help.

 Our experts know what inheritance advance paperwork is necessary, and we can help you secure your money immediately.

 An inheritance cash advance offers you early access to money you will receive from your inheritance without waiting for the estate to close.
 An advance carries none of the risks of a loan because it has no interest fees, collateral personal liability.
 You are advanced a portion of what you’ll eventually be paid from the estate, and approval is never based on a credit score.

 It can take up to two years for an estate to get settled in the courts.
 During that time, you may experience further delays based on the estate’s size and the closing’s complexity.

 To secure an inheritance advance, you’ll need documents to prove that you are who you say you are and establish your claim to the inheritance money.
 Inheritance advance paperwork may include: